Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Methodology

 \subsection{Code Analysis}

-In this section, we describe how we analyse the apps' code in order to assess the usage and configuration of tracking libraries, as well as access to the AdId (see step 2 in Figure~\ref{fig:method_flow}).
+In this section, we describe how we analyse the apps' code in order to assess the usage and configuration of tracking libraries, access to the AdId, and requested permissions (see step 2 in Figure~\ref{fig:method_flow}).